Family Literacy Night Basics

 Volunteers you might be doing one or more of the following:

 Please arrive 15-30 minutes prior to the event.
 Sign-up Genius is available to reserve your spots.
-Check back for our 2017-18 volunteer sign up link!
+Click on the links below for our 2017-18 volunteer sign ups!

 - Set up